-You can either start with the available data sources (the (data) sourcing) or the possible applications (the utilization), depending on whether you want to identify new applications based on the existing data sources or specify the necessary data sources for a specific application.
-You then cycle through the individual boxes from left to right, right to left, and from top to bottom, and answer the following questions as well as further relevant questions.
+You can either start with the available data sources ((Data) Sourcing) or the possible applications (Utilization), depending on whether you want to identify new applications based on the existing data sources or specify the necessary data sources for a specific application.
+You then cycle through the individual boxes from the left to the right (or vice versa) and from the top to the bottom.
+While doing this you answer the following questions as well as further relevant questions.

 Like any raw material, data must be first sourced before it can be refined and eventually utilized.
 Data collection is usually preceded by an exploration, in which the potential data sources are identified and evaluated.
 In fact, only those data sources should be tapped whose data are subsequently utilized.

 - Which data sources are already available and in use?